 The PDF market includes many options, supporting a wide range of capabilities at various price points, from open-source libraries like PDF.js to commercial professional SDKs such as our very own PDFTron SDK.
 At a glance, it may appear that deploying an existing commercial viewer is costly because it requires you to license or purchase.

 But building from scratch drains your developer team of time.
 And it often ends in companies deciding to leverage a commercial solution anyways, after investing months into developing an in-house viewer or into building custom features like annotations, signatures, and form filling capabilities on top.

 Buying a commercial viewer is thus a great way to get a polished product to market quickly while saving your team from reinventing the wheel.

 On the other hand, commercial PDF SDKs are not one size fits all.
 Offered features and capabilities, and the effort required to get them up and running in your app vary greatly.
 Document collaboration features, for example, typically takes weeks or even months to roll out, even with commercial backing.
-That's why we’ve worked hard to shorten time to market for our customers with rapid integration options, such as our new WebViewer Collaboration solution.
+That's why we’ve worked hard to shorten time to market for our customers with rapid integration options.
 It’s important to thoroughly research and compare your top contenders to find the best fit before committing.

 With that in mind, Andrey provided five factors for those evaluating options to consider.

 Consistent Rendering Between Browsers -- Not all libraries will render PDFs the same way, and because of that, some solutions struggle with accurate rendering.
 These rendering errors can include missing text, incorrect fonts, and issues with colors or gradients.

 Integration Time -- Some viewers will take considerably more time and effort to integrate into an existing application.